Step by Step Instructions

 - Images must be royalty-free, common domain materials or your own original work product.
 Go to WORKING WITH IMAGES ON BINDLESNITCH for more information on this subject.

-- Images should be at least 480 pixels wide and 360 pixels tall.
+- Images should be 480 pixels wide and 360 pixels tall.
 (You may see other ratios elsewhere on the webs site.
 Ignore them.)
 Smaller images may or may not work.
 Images should not be more than 640 pixels wide by 480 pixels tall.

 - Find (or create) your featured image.

 - Make sure the featured image is stored in your Pictures directory on your hard drive so that you can find it more easily.